EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Subclasses/RangerConclaves.md

 \page

 ### Night Stalker
+Some rangers train to wield the night as a weapon, hunting their prey in the darkness.
+Rangers of this conclave develop specialized techniques to hunt and fight both in darkness and against creatures that rely on darkvision.

 #### Ambusher
 At 3rd level, you master the art of the ambush.
 You can give yourself a bonus to your initiative rolls equal to your Wisdom modifier.